 Primary Keys and Indexes are defined in the OPTICASH_IDX tablespace.

-You may modify the DDL prior to execution of the DDL as needed (e.g. changing the index tablespace, etc.).
+You may modify the DDL prior to execution of the DDL as needed (e.g., changing the index tablespace, etc.).

 Schema User

-Choose a name similar to the schema you want to create, e.g. OptiCash, your institution name, etc. Make sure you select the appropriate Default Tablespace for the user.
+Choose a name similar to the schema you want to create, e.g., OptiCash, your institution name, etc. Make sure to select the appropriate Default Tablespace for the user.
 This would typically be the OPTICASH_DAT tablespace.

 Select “Connect” and “Resource” from the Role list for the user.
 The user will need these roles to connect to the database and access database functions.